 Editing InDesign Documents Online

-Adobe InDesign is the tool of choice when it comes to creating high-quality print-ready documents.
-If you look at nearly any magazine or high-end printed piece these days, chances are it was created with InDesign.
+Adobe InDesign is the tool of choice for creating high-quality print-ready documents.
+These days, nearly every magazine or high-end printed piece was created with InDesign.

-Fortunately, the designer is usually one member of a team of professionals: because documents are multi-faceted, they are typically built collaboratively.
-Designers with InDesign skills are essential to defining and maintaining the look and feel of a document, while the informational components of a document – the source text and selected imagery – are provided by one or more content specialists.
-Whether an author, a business person, or legal counsel, they are usually those people with neither the time nor the inclination to get their hands dirty with InDesign.
+Fortunately, because documents are multi-faceted, they are typically built collaboratively by a team of professionals.
+Designers with InDesign skills are essential to defining and maintaining the look and feel of a document, while the informational components — the source text and imagery — are provided by one or more content specialists.
+Whether these are authors, business people, or legal counsel, they’re usually people with neither the time nor the inclination to get their hands dirty with InDesign.

-InDesign came on the scene as a desktop software product, and to this day, more InDesign documents are created and maintained solely with it, rather than through any web-based form of collaboration.
+InDesign came on the scene as a desktop software product, and to this day, more InDesign documents are created and maintained solely with the desktop product than through any web-based form of collaboration.

-Whether by email, marked-up hard copy, or PDFs exchanged through a web portal, content owners and stakeholders will typically inform designers of changes to the document at the center of this shared activity.
-The all-powerful InDesign expert manages everything about the document: for example, they can quite easily change any any piece of text, and they also have complete control over style and layout.
-Because of it's flexibility, InDesign does not mandate or prescribe a single best practice for collaborative authoring.
+Content owners and stakeholders typically send emails, marked-up hard copies, or annotated PDFs to inform designers of changes to the document at the center of this shared activity.
+Designers, the InDesign experts, manage everything about the document.
+For example, they can easily change any piece of text, and they have complete control over style and layout.
+Because of its flexibility, InDesign doesn’t mandate or prescribe a single best practice for collaborative authoring.

 The limits of desktop-only workflow

-As organizations grow, and the number of users providing input to documents increases, the workflow in which disparate authors are focused around a central InDesign resource (whether an individual or a team of designers) can encounter challenges:
+As organizations grow and the number of people providing input to documents increases, workflows in which multiple authors focus on a central InDesign resource (whether an individual or a team of designers) can encounter the following challenges:

 - The process of communicating content or design changes is often time-consuming and inefficient.